adasprilla/TouchPad-Gestures/README.md

 The `_internal` `ws_up` and `ws_down` commands use `wmctrl` to work out the current workspace and select the next one.
-Since this works on both Wayland and Xorg, and with GNOME, KDE, and other EWMH compliant desktops, it is now the default configuration command for swipe up and down commands in `libinput-gestures.conf`.
+Since this works on both Wayland and Xorg, and with GNOME, KDE, and other EWMH compliant desktops, it is the default configuration command for swipe up and down commands in `libinput-gestures.conf`.
 See the comments in that file about other options you can do with the `_internal` command.
 Unfortunately `_internal` does not work with Compiz for Ubuntu